ultralytics/ultralytics/docs/en/datasets/explorer/api.md

 You can also work with the embeddings table directly.
 Once the embeddings table is created, you can access it using the `Explorer.table`

+!!! tip

-!!! tip "Explorer works on [LanceDB](https://lancedb.github.io/lancedb/) tables internally.
-You can access this table directly, using `Explorer.table` object and run raw queries, push down pre- and post-filters, etc."
+    Explorer works on [LanceDB](https://lancedb.github.io/lancedb/) tables internally.
+You can access this table directly, using `Explorer.table` object and run raw queries, push down pre- and post-filters, etc.

     ```python
     from ultralytics import Explorer